-In accordance with the provisions of the Articles of Association and Section 152 of the Companies Act, 2013, Dr. Sunil Gupta, Managing Director of the Company retires by rotation at the ensuing annual general meeting.
-He, being eligible, has offered himself for re-appointment as such and seeks re-appointment.
-The Board of Directors recommend his reappointment as such on the Board.
+In accordance with the provisions of the Articles of Association and Section 152 of the Companies Act, 2013, Mrs. Rupal Sunil Gupta, Non-executive Director of the Company retires by rotation at the ensuing annual general meeting.
+She, being eligible, has offered herself for re-appointment as such and seeks re-appointment.
+The Board of Directors recommend her re-appointment as such on the Board.

-The relevant details, as required under Regulation 36 (3) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("SEBI Listing Regulations") and Secretarial Standard II on General Meeting, of the person seeking reappointment as Director is annexed to the Notice convening the thirty first annual general meeting.
+The relevant details, as required under Regulation 36 (3) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("SEBI Listing Regulations") and Secretarial Standard II on General Meeting, of the person seeking reappointment as Director is annexed to the Notice convening the thirty second annual general meeting.